DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

   be removed, as feedback received indicates that there is no benefit in switching pull-ups off, and some FLASH and RAM can be released by removing the code.
 - Displays: Make display scroll mode 1 the default (scroll by page).
 If there are more messages than the screen can hold, then the screen alternates between displaying the first four lines, and displaying the remaining lines.
-Previous behaviour (cycle through the messsages, always displaying four lines) can be reinstated by adding “#define SCROLLMODE 0” in the config.h file.
+Previous behaviour (cycle through the messages, always displaying four lines) can be reinstated by adding “#define SCROLLMODE 0” in the config.h file.
 - Sensors/Turnouts/Outputs: Improve EEPROM handling so that when EEPROM writes are turned off, they stay off.
 When turnout state changes, only write one byte to EEPROM instead of rewriting the entire EEPROM.
 - HAL: Adjust the existing LCN handling to fit alongside the use of VPINs: